benwandel/sipsnap/README.md

 path to receipt of mcdonald´s receipt (only german receipts will work)

 'openai.api_key' in line 406:
-OpenAI API Key for a automated answer from ChatGPT
+openai api key for a automated answer from chatgpt

-'complete_name_qr' in line 500 AND 'os.remove' in line 510:
-path to store the qr code -> where to store the .png of the qr code for free drink

-'complete_name_code' in line 501 AND 'os.remove' in line 511:
+'path_store_voucher' in line 494:
-path to store the voucher code -> where to store the .txt of the voucher code for free drink
+path to store the qr code and voucher code for the free drink